Dmitry Talantov: Support for Talantov

-Article 207.3 of the Criminal Code is completely inconsistent with the rules of the Constitution - in particular, its Articles 13 (recognising ideological and political diversity as the basis of Russia's constitutional order), 28 (freedom to choose, have and disseminate one's beliefs and act in accordance with them), 29 (freedom of thought and speech; prohibition of coercion to renounce one's beliefs; prohibition of censorship), 54 (prohibition of arbitrary criminal prosecution). ...Article 207.3 of the Criminal Code, as well as Article 280.3 of the Criminal Code of the Russian Federation, as well as Article 20.3.3 of the Code of Administrative Offenses of the Russian Federation, which prohibit 'public actions aimed at discrediting the use of the Armed Forces', are explicitly aimed at and used to suppress criticism and free competition of opinions about the use of the Armed Forces of the Russian Federation and the policies pursued by the state.
-In essence, they are a reincarnation of the worst spawns of the Soviet repressive apparatus: criminal articles for anti-Soviet agitation and propaganda, as well as the dissemination of deliberately false fabrications defaming the Soviet state and social order.
+In a similar Article 207.3 criminal case against municipal deputy Alexei Gorinov, a number of prominent Russian lawyers called for the Article to be repealed as unconstitutional, stating in their appeal: "Article 207.3 of the Criminal Code is completely inconsistent with the rules of the Constitution – in particular, its Articles 13 (recognising ideological and political diversity as the basis of Russia's constitutional order), 28 (freedom to choose, have, and disseminate one's beliefs and act in accordance with them), 29 (freedom of thought and speech; prohibition of coercion to renounce one's beliefs; prohibition of censorship), and 54 (prohibition of arbitrary criminal prosecution)."
+They argued that this and Article 280.3 of the Criminal Code and Article 20.3.3 of the Code of Administrative Offenses are explicitly aimed at and used to suppress criticism and free competition of opinions about the use of the Armed Forces of the Russian Federation and the policies pursued by the state.
+In essence, they argued, they are a reincarnation of some of the worst elements of the Soviet repressive apparatus.